 ‘defiance + entropy’ uses the following synthesizers: Minimoog Model D, Sequential Prophet 6, Dave Smith Instruments Pro-2, Moog Sub-37, Arturia V-Collection 5, Native Instruments Komplete 11, Native Instruments Maschine Studio, SynthMaster Collection, AJL VProm LinnDrum LM-2

-‘defiance + entropy’ is released by Infacted Recordings in digital formats from https://infactedrecordings.bandcamp.com/album/defiance-entropy while the CD is available from http://www.poponaut.de/form-defiance-entropy-p-18037.html
+‘defiance + entropy’ is released by Infacted Recordings in digital formats, available direct from https://infactedrecordings.bandcamp.com/album/defiance-entropy while the CD can be obtained from http://www.poponaut.de/form-defiance-entropy-p-18037.html

 Text by Chi Ming Lai